christiangalsterer/stash-filehooks-plugin/README.md

 2.4.0 (2016-09-09)

 * File Name Hook:
-  * Checks the file name pattern also for merge requests(pull requests) and not only for pushes, thanks [ellaz](https://github.com/ellaz)to providing the pull request.
+  * Checks the file name pattern also for merge requests(pull requests) and not only for pushes, thanks [ellaz](https://github.com/ellaz) for providing the pull request.

 2.3.1 (2016-08-31)